Three-dimensional mapping of coronal magnetic field and plasma parameters in a solar flare: 3D Maps of the Alfvén speed and plasma beta

 The reconstructed 3D maps of magnetic field strength and plasma number density allow us to derive key physical parameters that govern plasma dynamics in the solar corona; most notably the Alfvén speed $v_{\mathrm{A}} = B / \sqrt{4\pi \rho}$ and the plasma beta $\beta = 8\pi p / B^2$ \citep[see, e.g.,][]{Gary2001SoPh,Arnold2021}, where \( B \) is the magnetic field strength, \( \rho = 1.2\, m_p\, (n_{\text{th}} + n_{\text{nth}}) \) is the mass density, and \( p = 3 n_{\text{th}} k_B T \) is the thermal pressure of the plasma.
 Here, $m_p$ is the proton mass, while the factor \( 1.2 \) accounts for the presence of helium and heavier ions according to solar coronal abundances.
 The thermal pressure, \( p \), is calculated from the inferred thermal electron number density using the ideal gas equation of state, where \( k_B \) is the Boltzmann constant and \( T = 16\,\text{MK} \) is the plasma temperature inferred from the SXR data \citep{ryan2024a}.

-Figure\,\ref{Fig:Alfven velocity} presents the spatial distributions of the Alfvén speed (\( v_{\mathrm{A}} \)), plasma beta (\( \beta \)), and the plasma-to-gyrofrequency ratio (\(\alpha = f_{\mathrm{pe}} / f_{\mathrm{Be}} \)) for two intervals: 18:55:00--18:57:00~UT (top row) and 18:57:00--18:58:00~UT (middle and bottom rows; the bottom row shows the results obtained for the low-$B$ source; see Sect.\,\ref{S_reg_parm_map} and the bottom row of Fig.\,\ref{Fig:B_n_med}).
+Figure\,\ref{Fig:Alfven velocity} presents the spatial distributions of the Alfvén speed (\( v_{\mathrm{A}} \)), plasma beta (\( \beta \)), and the plasma-to-gyrofrequency ratio (\(\alpha = f_{\mathrm{pe}} / f_{\mathrm{Be}} \)) for two intervals: 18:55:00–18:57:00 UT (top and bottom rows) and 18:57:00–18:58:00 UT (middle row; the bottom row shows the results obtained for the low-$B$ source; see Sect.\,\ref{S_reg_parm_map} and the bottom row of Fig.\,\ref{Fig:B_n_med}).
 Within the ROI (red contour), plasma beta remains well below unity in the main source, indicating a magnetically dominated environment.
 The Alfvén speed ranges there from \( 2 \times 10^8 \) to over \( 8 \times 10^8\,\text{cm\,s}^{-1} \).
 The ratio \(\alpha \) stays around 1 across most of the ROI.
 In contrast, in the secondary, "low-$B$" source, the Alfvén velocity is about ten times smaller than in the main source, the plasma $\beta$ is about 1, and the frequency ratio is well above 1.

 Despite the general regularity seen among the parameter ranges between the two intervals, the internal structure of the flaring volume is highly inhomogeneous.
 Localized variations in \( v_{\mathrm{A}} \), \( \beta \), and \( f_{\mathrm{pe}} / f_{\mathrm{Be}} \) reveal complex plasma and magnetic configurations, which are crucial for revealing the effects of wave propagation, reconnection physics, and particle acceleration mechanisms.